 The Commissioner of Taxes or designee is one of six members named by the General Assembly to a new working group on water quality funding, to be chaired by the Secretary of Natural Resources.
 The Working Group’s purpose is to recommend equitable and effective long-term methods to fund clean water efforts in Vermont.
 The first meeting must be held by July 1, 2017.
 The Working Group must recommend draft legislation, summarize its activities, and evaluate existing sources of funding in its report due to the General Assembly by November 15, 2017.
 Sec.
 26 (H.516) Act 73.

 - Downtown Tax Credits

 The total amount of Vermont Downtown and Village Center Tax Credits that the Vermont Downtown Development Board may award to all qualified applicants will be increased from $2,200,000 to $2,400,000.
 The deadline to apply for the downtown tax credit will be limited to the time before the completion of the qualified project, instead of up to one year after completion of the qualified project.
-Effective date: contingent on the Governor’s signature of H.542, FY2018 budget bill.
+Effective date: June 28, 2017.
 Secs.
-H.8-H.9 (S.135) Act 69.
+H.8-H.9, N.1(b) (S.135) Act 69.

 - Captive Insurance Tax Credits

 When captive insurance companies are licensed for the first time on or after January 1, 2017, they will receive a nonrefundable tax credit of $5,000 to be used against the first two taxable years for which they have a liability under the captive insurance premium tax.
 The existing tax credit was $7,500 and could only be applied to the first year of tax liability.
 The new tax credit will become effective on July 1, 2017.
 Sec.
 30 (H.516) Act 73.